Jay Hunt (television executive): Career

 In March 2016, Hunt delivered a Royal Television Society speech reflecting on her first five years at Channel 4 and the new creative culture she had established at the broadcaster.
 In February 2013, she was assessed as one of the 100 most powerful women in the United Kingdom by Woman's Hour on BBC Radio 4.
 Hunt resigned from Channel 4 at the beginning of June 2017, and was due to leave in September after serving her notice.
-She had been seen as the most likely candidate to succeed David Abraham as chief executive and had been interviewed for the post.
+She had been seen as the most likely candidate to succeed David Abraham as chief executive, and had been interviewed for the post.

-In October 2017, she was hired by Apple. to lead commissioning for Apple TV + in Europe.
-There her commissions include Slow Horses, Bad Sisters, Prehistoric Planet and Trying.
+In October 2017, she was hired by Apple to lead commissioning for Apple TV+ in Europe.
+There, her commissions include Slow Horses, Bad Sisters, Prehistoric Planet and Trying.

+In February 2020, she was appointed as governor of the British Film Institute.
+She became chair of the organisation in February 2024.

+Hunt was appointed an Officer of the Order of the British Empire in the 2023 Birthday Honours for services to the arts.

+In June 2023, she was tipped by proactiveinvestors.co.uk as a potential replacement for Carolyn McCall as chief executive of ITV plc.

 Personal life

-In June 2005, Hunt married Ian Blandford, formerly with BBC News who now runs Brightspark TV.
-The couple have a son and daughter and live in Clapham.
+In June 2005, Hunt married Ian Blandford, formerly with BBC News, who now runs Brightspark TV.
+The couple, who live in Clapham, south London, have a son and daughter.